maxineattobrah/portfolio/final_project_part_2_maxineattobrah.md

 > ...include any final thoughts you have here.

-Text here!
+The interviews were helpdul.
+It helps me make my story more concise.
+It also helps me to see what sneakerheads care about to have a broader view.
+Making the line plots into a dashboard is a creative idea but I want to see if there is a way to do that without loosing the audience attention or making it look too busy.

 # Moodboards / personas
 > If you did this optional part, include details here.
 Otherwise remove this section

 I dedecided to create a persona for a sneakerhead.
 Steve is passionate about sneakers.
-He wasnts to start reselling sneakers.
+He wants to start reselling sneakers.
+I used some data found in this [article](https://fivethirtyeight.com/features/you-see-sneakers-these-guys-see-hundreds-of-millions-in-resale-profit/) to help create my persona.
+Campless did a survey and over 1000 sneakerheads responded.

 <div width="100%" height="100%">
   <embed src="Sneakerhead_Persona.pdf" width="800" height="800">